MarkFern/VBA-Docs/Language/Reference/User-Interface-Help/vartype-function.md

 ' interfaces in the interface order of a COM object.
 It was used before ' (OLE) Automation was available.
 Dim IUnknownVar As stdole.IUnknown
-Dim ObjectVarWithNonAutomationInterfaceChosen
+Dim ObjectVarWithNonOLEAutomationInterfaceChosen

 ' Casting the Workbook object to an IUnknown object means that the ' object reference is changed such that a different interface is chosen ' (fundamentally it is still the same COM object.)
 Set IUnknownVar = WorkbookVar
-Set ObjectVarWithNonAutomationInterfaceChosen = IUnknownVar
+Set ObjectVarWithNonOLEAutomationInterfaceChosen = IUnknownVar

 ArrayVar = Array("1st Element", "2nd Element")